How do I get an appointment?

 During your appointment

-Many of our clinics have a 'one-stop shop approach', with the opportunity for you to see several different professionals in one visit (doctor, physiotherapist, nurse specialist, occupational therapist, ophthalmologist).
+Many of our rheumatology clinics have a 'one-stop shop approach', with the opportunity for you to see several different professionals in one visit, including a:

-We also try to arrange blood tests and x-rays or ultrasound scans on the same day of your appointment.
+We'll try to arrange any blood tests, X-rays or ultrasound scans your child needs on the same day of your appointment.

 If your appointment is on Level 0 - Ocean, please check in at the main Evelina London reception.
-If your appointment is at the Penguin outpatient unit, St Thomas' Hospital, please check in there.
-You will be handed a questionnaire for you and your child to complete.
+If your appointment is at the Penguin outpatient unit (PDf 135KB), St Thomas' Hospital, please check in there.
+We'll give you a questionnaire for you and your child to complete.
 This helps with our assessment.

 We may measure your child's height and weight and blood pressure.
-Urine samples are sometimes required, but we'll let you know what to do if this is the case.
+We'll sometimes need a wee samples, but we'll let you know what to do if this is the case.

 There will be plenty of time to talk about your concerns.
 It helps if you come prepared with a list of things you want to discuss.

 It is not always possible to predict the needs of our patients during appointments.
-This can occasionally lead to longer waiting times, but we will always try to see you as promptly as possible.
+This can occasionally lead to longer waiting times, but we'll always try to see you as soon as possible.

 After your appointment

-We will send you a letter to confirm the outcome of your appointment.
-We will also send a copy of this letter to your GP or the doctor who referred your child.
+We'll send you a letter to confirm the outcome of your appointment.
+We'll also send a copy of this letter to your GP or the doctor who referred your child.

 This letter will have a contact number if you have any questions.